 Chocolate Peanut Butter Cupcakes

 Even though I’m not solely a baker, I would totally go to that Cupcake Wars show with these Chocolate Peanut Butter Cupcakes.
 They’ve become my go-to when I need cupcakes for something, whether it’s for a party, to give to a neighbor, or to satisfy a chocolate cupcake craving.
+They are outrageously good.

-Add the wet to the dry:
+Add the wet ingredients to the dry ingredients: